Updated on 2025-09-08 GMT+08:00

 Context

-If you need to assign different permissions to employees in your company to access your GaussDB(DWS) resources on Huawei Cloud, IAM is a good choice for fine-grained permissions management.
-IAM provides identity authentication, fine-grained permissions management, and access control.
-IAM helps you secure access to your cloud resources.
+If you want to give varying levels of access to your company's DWS resources on Huawei Cloud, using IAM is an effective way to manage permissions in detail.
+IAM provides identity authentication, permissions management, and access control, enabling secure access to your cloud resources.
 You can use your cloud account to create IAM users, and assign permissions to the users to control their access to specific resources.

-• Scenario 1: Allow software developers in your enterprise to use GaussDB(DWS) resources, but do not allow them to delete the resources or perform any high-risk operations.
-To this end, you can create IAM users for these developers and grant them only the permissions required for using GaussDB(DWS) resources.
+• Scenario 1: To allow software developers in your company to use DWS resources while restricting high-risk operations and resource deletion, you can create IAM users tailored for these developers and grant them only the essential permissions for DWS usage.

-• Scenario 2: Allow employees to use only GaussDB (DWS) resources, but not the resources of other services.
-To this end, grant them only the permissions for GaussDB(DWS).
+• Scenario 2: Allow employees to use only DWS resources, but not the resources of other services.
+To this end, grant them only the permissions for DWS.

 You can use IAM to control cloud resource access and prevents misoperations on cloud resources.
 This section describes how to configure the read-only permission for an IAM user.